Wave Payments: Is Wave’s Invoicing & Payment Processing Service A Good Solution For Contractors?

 What Is Wave Payments?

-Wave Payments is a credit card processing service offered by Wave, a brand traditionally associated with accounting software for freelancers and contractors.
+Wave Payments is a payment processing service built into Wave, a software-as-a-service platform for freelancers and other self-employed workers.

 - American Express

 - ACH transactions